My 6xGt.Grandfather Henry Bradley of Bradbourne, Derbyshire in the 18th Century.

 Anis and Anthony Bradley

 There is an archived document, an obligation, dated December 1689 wherein Anis Bradley and Henry Bradley are administrators for the late Anthony Bradley of Bradbourn (husband of Anis) who died intestate.
-Henry is the son of Anis and Anthony.
+The question is whether Henry is brother to Anthony or son of Anis and Anthony.
 The Obligation is that Anis and Henry ‘will faithfully and truly administer goods and chattels by paying his debts so far as you are bound by law…..’

 November 12th 1689 – a true and just inventory of all the goods and chattels of Anthony Bradley of Bradbourne lately deceased taken by us who were appraisers of them the day and year above written